+IBUF The IBUF array specified in the call that initiated the sweep.
 IBUFNO Specifies the number of the buffer to remove from the device queue.

-0 = Buffer not found in the device queue
+IND Returns the success or failure status as follows: 0 = Buffer not found in the device queue